Is Amal Clooney Pregnant? Fans Spot Maybe Baby Bump In New Pic

 A new picture of Amal Clooney set Instagram afire with speculation that the mother of two might be pregnant again.

 PopSugar posted the image on its Instagram account, and it featured actor George Clooney and his wife, Amal, a professor at Columbia, out and about in Sardinia, Italy.
-The pair had a date night on Monday at Il Marino di Puntaldia just two days before their twins’, Alexander and Ella, first birthday.
+The pair had a date night on Monday at Il Marino di Puntaldia just two days before the first birthday of their twins, Alexander and Ella.

 He’s clutching her hand, and she’s wearing a beautiful dragon print dress, while he wore a stylish blue polo shirt with striped pants.
 While the lovely couple always garners plenty of attention, one thing, in particular, stood out to fans in this picture.
 Followers quickly pointed out that Amal sported what might be a tiny baby bump in the image.